DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Experiment

 \paragraph{Activation and Blocking Points} To explore which points are activated or blocked, we conduct quantitative and qualitative experiments using visualization and statistics respectively.
 Fig.~\ref{fig:res_Activation} counts the activation ratios of point features in different layers.
 It indicates that a considerable large part of points is discarded.
 Next, we dip into visualization results to figure out the reason for the quantitative results.
-As shown in Fig.~\ref{fig:vis}, it reflects clearly that the activating points (red points) are almost distributed around objects, while other points away from the objects are blocked.
-It reveals that our method discards most redundant background points which may be useless for the localization and classification of objects, making it reasonable for detector to speed up inference.
-Remaining foreground points and surrounding points are used to support the structure of objects and enrich context information.
+As shown in Fig.~\ref{fig:vis}, the deeper the network goes, the blocking point ratio is larger.
+This is because it learns rich semantic information to judge useful foreground and redundant background points when going deeper into the network.
+As for the early layer, high-level semantic knowledge is difficult to extract.
+Therefore, the model is hard to make decisions to block out background points.
+In general, it reflects clearly that the most activating points (red points) in the deeper layer are distributed around objects, while other points away from the objects are blocked.
+It reveals that our method discards most redundant background points which may be useless for the localization and classification of objects, making it reasonable for the detector to speed up inference.
+The remaining foreground points and surrounding points are used to support the structure of objects and enrich context information.
 Therefore, our method does not damage the performance of detection.
 It echoes our analysis in Sec.~\ref{sec:analysis}.

 \paragraph{Routing Manner and Branch Redundancy} Tab.~\ref{tab:gate} compares the effectiveness between layer-wise and point-wise routing manner.
 During inference, the layer-wise routing manner only speeds up by 18 FPS with small performance gains, while our point-wise manner not only achieves significant performance improvement but also reduces considerable latency.
-In addition, the contrast on whether to predict split mask or share identity mask for each group of MSG indicates that the former is optimal policy.
-Generating two masks for different scales of group allow each point to reach an optimal combination of receptive field.
+In addition, the contrast on whether to predict split mask or share identity mask for each group of MSG indicates that the former is the optimal policy.
+Generating two masks for different scales of group allow each point to reach an optimal combination of the receptive field.
 Corresponding statistical and visualization results can be seen in Fig.~\ref{fig:res_Group} and Fig.~\ref{fig:vis}, which reveals that more points go through both groups in early layers while most points are only keen on a single branch or even be killed.
 The phenomenon agrees well with the empirical analysis in Sec.~\ref{sec:analysis}.

 \paragraph{Main Results} As illustrated in Tab.~\ref{tab:sota}, our method outperforms the efficient baseline on all categories, while achieving higher inference speed (162 vs 102).
 It verifies that our method can not only drop redundant points for speeding up inference, but extract more useful information for localization and classification.
 By comparing with other state-of-the-art methods, our detector outperforms their speed with a large margin while maintains comparable accuracy.